whisthq/whist/mandelboxes/README.md

 │   ├── scripts
 │   │   ├── docker-entrypoint.sh <- First script run within a mandelbox, to start systemd
 │   │   ├── entry.sh <- Script to start the `fractal` systemd user within a mandelbox
-│   │   ├── run-fractal-server.sh <- Script to start the Fractal server protocol
+│   │   ├── run-fractal-server.sh <- Script to start the Whist server protocol
-│   │   ├── update-xorg-conf.sh <- Script to update the X Server to use the Nvidia GPU and uinput node │   │   └── xinitrc <- Script to start the window manager and Fractal application │   └── services
+│   │   ├── update-xorg-conf.sh <- Script to update the X Server to use the Nvidia GPU and uinput node │   │   └── xinitrc <- Script to start the window manager and Whist application │   └── services
 │       ├── fractal-audio.service <- Systemd service to start a PulseAudio server
-│       ├── fractal-display.service <- Systemd service to start the Fractal virtual display
+│       ├── fractal-display.service <- Systemd service to start the Whist virtual display
-│       ├── fractal-entrypoint.service <- Systemd service to start the Fractal systemd user
+│       ├── fractal-entrypoint.service <- Systemd service to start the Whist systemd user
-│       ├── fractal-protocol.service <- Systemd service to start the Fractal server protocol
+│       ├── fractal-protocol.service <- Systemd service to start the Whist server protocol
-│       └── fractal-update-xorg-conf.service <- Systemd service to update the X Server to the Fractal configuration ├── browsers
+│       └── fractal-update-xorg-conf.service <- Systemd service to update the X Server to the Whist configuration ├── browsers
 │   ├── chrome
 │   │   ├── Dockerfile.20 <- Mandelbox image for Google Chrome